guprobr/WakkaQt/readme.md

 # WakkaQt - Karaoke App

 WakkaQt is a karaoke application built with C++ and Qt6, designed to record vocals over a video/audio track and mix them into a rendered file.
 This app features webcam recording, YouTube video downloading, real-time sound visualization, and post-recording video rendering with FFmpeg.
 It automatically does some masterization on the vocal tracks.
-It also has a custom AutoTuner class called VocalEnhancer that provides slight pitch shift/correction and formant preservation.
+It also has a custom automatic auto-tuner class called VocalEnhancer that provides slight pitch shift/correction and formant preservation.

 ## Features

 - **Record karaoke sessions** with synchronized video and audio playback.
 - **Mix webcam video and vocals** with the karaoke video and export the result.
-- **Real-time sound visualization** (green waveform volume meter).
+- **Real-time sound visualization** (green waveform microphone meter).
 - **Download YouTube videos** and use them as karaoke tracks.
-- **Audio device selection** for recording.
+- **Video and Audio device selection** for recording.
 - **Rendering** with FFmpeg for high-quality output, automatic masterization and vocal enhancement;
+- **Vocal enhancement** with some effects and a custom auto tuning class programmed with the intention to improve the vocals a little bit without distorting or corrupting vocal formants.
+All of this is automatic, but you can adjust volumes before each rendering operation.
 - **Intended Cross-platform compatibility** (Windows, macOS, Linux).

 ## Requirements